kbhakti/Python/README.md

 More colours! - Use a colour picker website to find hexcodes for more colours and add them to a dictionary.
 Create a poster - Create a custom colour palette dictionary and use it to create a poster using Turtle graphics.

+#project6 - Secret Messages

+Introduction: This project helps to earn how to make an encryption program, to send and receive secret messages with a friend.
+This project introduces iteration (looping) over a text string.

+Learning Objectives :
+Iteration (looping) over a string variable;
+The find() method;
+The modulus operator (%).

+Challenges

+Use a Caesar cipher - encrypy and decrypt letters and words manually;
+Variable keys - allowing the user to input a chosen key;
+Encrypting and decrypting messages - encrypting and decrypting whole messages;
+Friendship calculator - applying text iteration to a new problem.